-Sending mail outside the European Union (EU)
+Sending and Receiving mail outside the European Union (EU)

 Getting your parcel through customs

 When sending parcels outside the European Union (EU), make sure they are presented with the right forms.
 This makes it easier for the destination country’s customs service to process and far less likely they will be returned to you.
 We recommend you add your name and address to the top left hand corner of your package.
 This will enable us to return your package should overseas customs authorities refuse it entry into their country.

 - How to complete declaration forms for commercial mail

 - Export licences

 Receiving mail from abroad

 All items with contents up to the value of £270 must have a signed and dated customs declaration form CN22 attached to the front.
 The current CN22 forms are white – an older green version expired in 2003.

 Any item sent with a value in excess of £270 must have a fully completed CN23 customs declaration form.
 This should be attached using the plastic wallet available from any Post Office® branch.